Chief Justice of the Supreme Court of India

 EnrolmentFebruary 10th 1983

-Chief Justice Ramana has practised in the Andhra Pradesh High Court, Andhra Pradesh and Central Administrative Tribunals and the Supreme Court, specialising in constitutional, criminal, service and inter-state river laws.
+After a brief stint as a journalist for the largest Telugu daily newspaper Eenadu, he enrolled as an advocate on February 10th, 1983.
 He served as Additional Standing Counsel for the Central Government and Standing Counsel for Railways in the Central Administrative Tribunal at Hyderabad.
-He also served as the Additional Advocate General of Andhra Pradesh.
+He served as the Additional Advocate General of Andhra Pradesh as well.

-A three-judge bench ruled upon the internet shutdown in Kashmir in 2019 in the case of Aniruddha Bhasin v Union of India (2020).
-Ramana J wrote the majority opinion and stated that the right to trade over the internet was a fundamental right under the right to freedom of speech and expression.
-He also held that the suspension of the internet cannot be for an indefinite period.
+A three-judge bench ruled upon the internet shutdown in Kashmir in 2019 in Anuradha Bhasin v Union of India.
+Ramana J, writing the majority opinion, stated that the right to trade over the internet was a fundamental right under the right to freedom of speech and expression.
+He further held that the internet cannot be suspended for an indefinite period.